wncc/TSS-2021/Python & its Applications/Week-1/README.md

 Head over to this [Notebook](https://github.com/wncc/learners-space/blob/master/Python/Week%205/File_Handling/Week5-1.ipynb) to learn about Python functions for fucntions for file handling.

 To read more about File Handling refer [this](https://www.geeksforgeeks.org/file-handling-python/)

+This brings us to the end of this week's material.
+By now you should  be familiar with the basics of python.
+You should have a good enough idea about concepts like data types, loops, operators, iterators, functions, modules and packages, classes in python.
+Do go through the assignment after finishing the reading material.
+It will give you a chance to apply these concepts and practice your skills.
+Next week we will learn to use python in the field of data analysis.

 ## Assignment